jermspeaks/christmas-adventure/sections/section-184.md

 Lumina trotted forward, their eyes bright.
 "The community is flourishing," they said.
 "People are celebrating, connecting, sharing, but they're also addressing challenges, helping each other, supporting each other.
 They're finding balance, and the magic is flourishing with them."

-The Memory Keeper pulsed warmly.
+The Keepsake Keeper pulsed warmly.
 "The magic has been restored," it said.
 "Transformed, strengthened, built on truth.
 And the community is flourishing, finding balance, working together.
 This is good.
 This is what it should be."

 *This is what it should be,* you thought. *A celebration that's also about connection, about support, about working together.
 A celebration that finds balance.*